5 Ready-To-Wear Brands That Produce Trendy Plant-Based Apparel

 Photo source: Lee Matthews

 Lee Matthews ready-to-wear brand is founded and designed by Lee Matthews.
-She is an Australian fashion designer, and she produces her collections in Australia.
+She is an Australian fashion designer and produces her collections in Australia.

 Featured garment: Anika Puff Mini dress

-This chic + modern cotton dress is made in 100% cotton fabric.
-Their Anika Puff Mini Dress is slightly bohemian, yet it also has classic and sporty details to the look.
-I love this dress, I think it looks comfortable to wear, also.
+This chic + modern Anika cotton dress is made in 100% cotton fabric.
+Their puff mini dress is slightly bohemian, yet it also has classic and sporty details to the look.
+I love this dress.
+It looks comfortable to wear.

 3. ROSIE ASSOULIN